itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2b.md

 ### Practice

-On jsfiddle.net, create your own lists of 3-4 items, one numbered and one bulleted.
+On the JSBin page, create your own lists of 3-4 items, one numbered and one bulleted.
 List your favorite actors, sports teams, colors, planets, whatever.

 ### CSS Review